 It’s a piece of cake for any designer to create a simple, fresh user experience design.
 But only an expert UX designer has the ability to craft a final product that delivers a great user experience.
 Having a gorgeous design that catches the viewer’s attention at just one glance is pretty useless.
 When, in reality, your product is just not even easy to use.

 Commonly, issues related to user experience arise in both analog and electronic forms.
-Either it is a business website or a tangible product.
+Whether it is a business website or a tangible product.
 As a matter of fact, every company aims to improvise the overall product experience.
 And delivering a great quality service for maximum customer satisfaction.
-This is why they use a wide variety of tricks and techniques to improve the user experience.
+This is why they use various tricks and techniques to improve the user experience.
 Likewise, an easy-to-use website or app can become an instant hit.
-In like manner, it is highly recommended to not compromise with the user experience.
+In like manner, it is highly recommended not to compromise the user experience.

 All things considered, it is critical to the success or failure of a product in the market.
 Oftentimes, user experience is mistaken as the same thing as usability.
 Indeed, it is true to some extent.
 Because user experience as a discipline initially starts with usability.
 But, with time passing by, it has grown to assist more than that.
 Equally important, one must pay attention to all the aspects of the user experience.
 In order to develop and deliver successful products to the market.

-For your convenience, we have come up with 7 factors that influence usability and user experience.
+For your convenience, we have identified 7 factors that influence usability and user experience.
 Along with some great examples for better understanding.

 One good example is a useful feature like client reviews.
 As it shows the potential customers appropriate information about a particular product.